ACES-EU/EMDC-Metrics-Management/README.md

 + `Metrics Consumer`: Kafka Consumer which receives extracted metrics

 ### Installation Steps & Prerequisites
+Before starting the installation, please make sure that you have a storageclass and please change the hostPaths in Persistent Volume declarations
 #### 2. Storage Components
 ```shell
 cd config/k8s/external/storage-components